vsharma8363/Quantum-Espresso/README.md

   For the propogation method, defining the variables in Java is a pain, so I have uploaded a program that defines all the variables and sets the x_grid size from -10 to 15.6 (That way the propogation occurs from 0~128, a power of 2)

+The file for use of testing and printing the variables is called:
+###TestingWaves.java

+The file I called to define and store multiple variables is called:
+###InitialWaveStorage.java
-The file for use of testing and printing the variables is called: TestingWaves.java The file I called to define and store multiple variables is called: InitialWaveStorage.java This file saves all aspects of the initial wave in a seperate file to make your overall program a more clean package
+  This file saves all aspects of the initial wave in a seperate file to make your overall program a more clean package

+##Key Points:
+I have also made a program that graphs the first two wavepackets by plugging the new packet as the initial and re-running the method. this file is called: ###GraphMain.java